The Jeremy Kyle Show: Guests

-As the talk show's host, Kyle was known to react with hostility and anger towards those who he saw as having acted improperly.
+As the talk show's host, Kyle was known to react with hostility and anger towards those whom he saw as having acted improperly.
 Paul Vallely related an intervention by Kyle in 2007: "'I don't mean to be judgemental,' he adjudges.
-'I'm just trying to help you in the little time I've got, but you too are both as bad as each other.'
+'I'm just trying to help you in the little time I've got, but you two are both as bad as each other.'
 Minutes later he turns to one of them.
 'Do something about your anger issues,' he says, evidently not realising he too is shouting".
 Accused of having a patronising attitude towards many of his guests, Kyle has been accused of exploitation.
 He has expressed a belief he was acting in the best interests of the guests and is intent on helping to solve their personal problems.
 After the show had been running for nearly four years, Kyle said over 300 people had entered rehabilitation funded by the programme.
 Critics, however, have said that Kyle's reactions and comments are repetitive and well-worn, such as "Put something on the end of it!" in the context of birth control, or his annoyance at unemployed fathers.

 The validity of the help provided to guests has been called into dispute; professional psychotherapist and TV agony uncle Phillip Hodson, who was offered the chance to work on the show, said that he believed the audience ratings were more important to the show's producers than solving the guests' problems.
 A former producer for the show said in October 2007 that the production team encouraged guests to react angrily to one another.

 Polygraph

 In the show a polygraph (referred to as a "lie detector") is applied to cases of theft and infidelity and the method is claimed to indicate whether someone is being deceptive.
-However, the validity of polygraph tests have been seriously questioned by researchers to the point that they are rarely cited as a source of legal evidence in countries such as the United States, and its use on the show has been criticised, in spite of the show asserting the results to be infallible.
-At one point to prove the legitimacy of the "lie detector" test Jeremy Kyle performed a live on stage test with the question, "Are you, or have you ever been, a llama?" to which he replied yes, which was identified as a lie.
+However, the validity of polygraph tests have been seriously questioned by researchers, to the point that they are rarely cited as a source of legal evidence in countries such as the United States, and its use on the show has been criticised, in spite of the show asserting the results to be infallible.
+At one point, to prove the legitimacy of the "lie detector" test, Jeremy Kyle performed a live on-stage test with the question, "Are you, or have you ever been, a llama?" to which he replied yes, which was identified as a lie.
 Carole Cadwalladr wrote in The Observer in 2008: "Kyle regularly claims the lie detector is 96 per cent accurate, whereas a 1997 survey of 421 psychologists estimated it to be 61 per cent.
 Or not much better than chance."
 Towards the end of the show, an on-screen disclaimer was shown before polygraph results were read out on the programme, stating, "The lie detector is designed to indicate whether someone is being deceptive.
 Practitioners claim its results have a high level of accuracy, although this is disputed."
+In a parliamentary inquiry, the producers at the time of cancellation said that they did not know how accurate the tests were.